ehsanx/ehsankarim/content/Teaching/_index.md

 # In-class Teaching

 ## Graduate
+- UBC Department of Medicine: Experimental Medicine
+  - **MEDI 504**: Data Science and Health Applications
+    - **2021-2022** (upcoming term) Still in the UBC process of approval.
 - UBC School of Population and Public Health
   - **SPPH 604**: *Application of Advanced Epidemiological Methods* (restricted to Ph.D. level students).
     - Still in the UBC process of approval.